Installation of my China Obscura installation at StARTup Art Fair, San Francisco

 In Mandarin, the polite way to say '[western] foreigner' is "outside country person", which hints at the historic insulation of the country.
 Foreign perspectives of China – those from outside - are inherently incomplete.
 These dual views of the same window show how different the opposing sides appear of what is inherently the same structure.

-Painting in progress: Mao's Office Window (Wuhan) from the Outside
+Painting in progress: Office Window of the Great Dictator, from the Outside

 Cyanotype chemicals are pale green when first painted, then darken as they dry, and turn blue in the sunlight.